New York Life | November 12, 2020

 Following the successful release of the first installment of Kai’s Journey, “The Golden Sweater,” the New York Life Foundation has expanded the series with an additional two books.
 “The Girl with the Locket” and “The Fishless Lake” follow Kai, a young boy who lost his father, as he meets a new friend who has had a similar experience with grief and learns how to keep traditions alive.
 The development and release of all three stories are part of the foundation’s strategy to address childhood bereavement by raising awareness of the issue and providing direct support to nonprofit organizations supporting grieving children.
 The stories can be downloaded for free at www.kaisjourney.org, and each is accompanied by a one-minute animated film narrated by actress Maya Rudolph and a discussion guide for families.

 “While talking about death can be challenging and, at many times, painful for adults, it can be especially hard for children who are struggling to understand and articulate their feelings,” said Maria Collins, vice president, New York life Foundation.
 “Kai’s Journey raises awareness of the need to support grieving children in a visually compelling format that engages young readers and gives families the tools to engage in a dialogue about grief.”

-Collins continued, “Supporting grieving children is important every day, but the coronavirus pandemic and its impact on children has highlighted why getting grief resources into the hands of families is even more urgent.
-Children’s Grief Awareness Day on November 19 is a timely reminder that we all have a critical role to play in supporting the young people in our lives who have experienced the death of a loved one.
+Collins continued, "Supporting grieving children is important every day, but the pandemic and its impact on children has highlighted why getting grief resources into the hands of families is even more urgent.
+International Children’s Book Day is a timely reminder that books can aid in starting and discussing complex topics including the death of a loved one.
 We hope that Kai’s Journey and it’s discussion guide can provide guidance and support as families navigate through their grief journey."

-To learn more and download “The Golden Sweater,” “The Girl with the Locket,” and “The Fishless Lake,” visit www.kaisjourney.org.
+Learn more and download “The Golden Sweater,” “The Girl with the Locket,” and “The Fishless Lake”.

 Go back to our newsroom to read more stories.